matthewwall/weewx-interceptor/readme.txt

 2a) Here is an example of an Apache 'reverse proxy' configuration for the Acurite internet bridge.
-The Apache server sends any requests from the internet bridge to the driver, and relays any responses from the driver back to the internet bridge.
-It applies only to traffic destined for www.acu-link.com.
+The Apache server sends any requests from the internet bridge to the driver.

 In the file /etc/apache2/conf.d/aculink.conf: